 - Financial disclosure.
 Senior officers subject to Financial Disclosure requirements must file the Termination Certificate Statement and the SF-278, Executive Branch Personnel Public Financial Disclosure Report, within 30 days from the date of separation if they have served in a position for 60 days or more in a calendar year.

-Ensure Prior Civilian Service and post-1956 Military Service deposits have been completed - Your retirement counselor must verify with RAD that your deposit for post-1956/1976 military service has been completed orwill be completed before you leave the agency’s rolls.
+Ensure Prior Civilian Service and post-1956 Military Service deposits have been complete - Your retirement counselor must verify with Annuity Pay Branch (ANP) that your deposit for post-1956/1976 military service has been completed or will be completed before you leave the agency’s rolls.
 Otherwise, you cannot be retired.

 Understand maximum annuity limitation - The basic FSRDS annuity cannot exceed 70 percent of the high-3 average salary, except for unused sick leave credit.
 For certain law enforcement officers, the limitation is 80% of the high-3 average salary.
 If an employee works beyond 35 years, s/he will receive a refund of retirement deductions, plus interest, withheld after 35 years of service.
 If the employee is under FSRDS law enforcement, the maximum annuity is based on 80% of the high three average salary, plus the annuity attributable to unused sick leave.